-Pendix here, chief (and only) sculptor of Ex Manus Studios, and this week I wanted to talk about the materials we (and by we, I mean the industry) make miniatures out of.
-This is a subject I've seen discussed alot, online, and, (with my love of miniatures & background in manufacturing) I thought it was time I threw my own 2 cents in.
+Pendix here, chief (and only) sculptor of Ex Manus Studios.
+This week I wanted to talk about the materials we (and by we, I mean the industry) make miniatures out of.
+This is a subject I’ve seen discussed a lot online, and with my love of miniatures & background in manufacturing, I thought it was time I threw my own 2 cents in.

 The question is often posed: ‘what is the best material to make miniatures out of?
 Plastic, metal, or resin?’
 Now, Ex Manus Studios miniatures are made out of a lead alloy, so you might expect me to take the ‘metal is best’ side.
 But not so fast; my position is that all the materials are good, but in different ways, making the best material to use dependent on desired use and production constraints.